dyc3/senior-design/harness-requirements.typ

 + Assert that Client Bob received the message from Alice
 + Assert that Carol did not receive the message from Alice

 When multiple clients connect through the balancer to a monolith containing multiple rooms, they should all first be routed to the monolith, and then to the appropriate room.
-Clients should only recieve messages from users in the same room.
+Clients should only receive messages from users in the same room.

 === Test: Balancer should handle losing a Monolith gracefully